-Leicester City talisman Jamie Vardy remains uncertain for Saturday's visit of Arsenal to the King Power in the Premier League.
+Leicester City talisman Jamie Vardy is expected to be fit for Saturday's visit of Arsenal to the King Power in the Premier League.

-The 38-year-old missed last Friday's controversial 2-1 FA Cup defeat to Manchester United owing to a knock, one that has also plunged his availability for Saturday's lunchtime kickoff into doubt.
+The 38-year-old missed last Friday's controversial 2-1 FA Cup defeat to Manchester United owing to a knock, but Ruud van Nistelrooy offered a positive update on his fitness on Sunday.

-Patson Daka will be expected to spearhead the charge if Vardy is unavailable, but the ex-England international remains in with a chance of being passed fit in time to displace the Zambian.
+Patson Daka will be expected to spearhead the charge if Vardy suffers a late setback, but the ex-England international is looking good to displace the Zambian here.

 Wilfred Ndidi and Boubakary Soumare ought to link arms in the middle once more, while Caleb Okoli performed admirably against Man United - making a ridiculous goal-line clearance - and could hold his place even if Jannik Vestergaard recovers from a knock.